tsileo/blobstash/README.md

 ### Blobs

-Blobs are handled by the server, you only perform three operations on blobs:
+Blobs are handled by the server, you only perform few operations on blobs:

 - (CMD arg => reply)
 - BPUT content => hash
 - BGET hash => content
 - BEXISTS hash => bool
+- BSIZE => int (total size of blobs)
+- BCNT => int (number of blobs)

 Blobs are store as file (or key/archive) with its sha1 as filename in a flat directory (or bucket/vault).